deafnv/file-server-api/www/index.md

 Authorization for a single admin api key/password, giving permissions for state-changing interactions like creating new folders, or uploading files.
 Unauthorized users will still be a able to view and download the files.

+All file paths used in requests are relative to `ROOT_DIRECTORY_PATH`, i.e., `/server/files/image.jpg` not `/home/deafnv/server/files/image.jpg`.

 This file server is used in the demo in [this repository](https://github.com/deafnv/file-server-web).

 ### Usage